alexeyrodriguez/toktts/README.md

  * The model is an encoder-decoder architecture.
 The encoder encodes the input characters (no phonemizer) into a latent representation which the decoder consumes using cross-attention.
  The decoder models the audio tokens in a causal way.
- * The audio tokens are obtained using Meta's Encodec (TODO REF) from the first two seconds of the audio waveforms.
+ * The audio tokens are obtained using Meta's [Encodec](https://github.com/facebookresearch/encodec) from the first two seconds of the audio waveforms.
  We use the lowest fidelity of encoding (1.5kbps) which encodes audio at a rate of `75Hz` with two discrete tokens each out of a vocabulary of size `1024`.
 We arrive at